 The third and perhaps the most ironic trait that these men have in common is that they have an

-.
+unusually strong sense of right and wrong, coupled with an unusually strong desire to be right.
 I use the term “right” very broadly: to be right, to be worthy, to be righteous, to be normal, to be

 popular, to be liked, to be attractive, to be okay, to be helpful, to be talented, to be good